 Advanced level training is most appropriate for professionals who have some formal education in the early care and education field.
 This level is for professionals most often in leadership or mentor roles as lead teachers, directors, administrators, etc. and focuses on a more thorough knowledge and understanding of developmentally appropriate practice.

 Your application will be scored based on the indicated training level, so you should be sure that your content and training methods are appropriate for the audience you have selected.
 Indicators for beginning, intermediate, and advanced level training are provided in the Training Approval Application Instructions.
-Also see the Early Care and Education Professional Development Competencies.
+Also see the Georgia Workforce Knowledge and Competencies.

 Training Certificate Requirements